Webinar | Small Portions, Big Satiety: The Rise of GLP-1 Inspired Foods Register Now

 Radhakrishna Foodland, a leading Indian food retailer, provides digital food chain supply by leveraging advanced technology to optimize its supply chain operations.

-They use an integrated system to track and monitor their products from the farm to the shelf while providing real-time visibility and trying to ensure the highest quality and safety standards.
-This system comprises a mobile app for farmers to supply their products and reduce intermediaries to improve efficiency directly.
+They use an integrated system to track and monitor their products from the farm to the shelf, providing real-time visibility and ensuring the highest quality and safety standards.
+This system comprises a mobile app for farmers to supply their products directly, reducing intermediaries and improving efficiency.

 Additionally, Radhakrishna Foodland’s digital supply chain enables them to reduce waste by predicting demand and adjusting their inventory accordingly.
-The company also offers online ordering and home delivery services for convenience and flexibility for customers.
+The company also offers online ordering and home delivery to provide customers with convenience and flexibility.
 (Source)(Source)

 3. Infosys Digital Supply Chain